MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/list-1/first-last-6.md.txt

-Given an list of ints, return true if 6 appears as either the first or last element in the list.
+Given a list of ints, return true if 6 appears as either the first or last element in the list.
 The list will be length 1 or more.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p185685) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.